How to Install Backup Iron Sights

 If there’s anyone that knows the AR-15 platform, it’s the US military.
 As a special offer for our readers, you can get the Official US Army Manual for AR-15/M4/M16 right now – for free.
 Click here to snag a copy.

-5 thoughts on “How to Install Backup Iron Sights
+5 THOUGHTS ON "How to Install Backup Iron Sights"

 1. U.S Army combat vet.
 I like the AT3 brand iron sights.
 Not exactly the same as my service rifle but makes me remember AIT Fondly.
 Not the most “high speed” light weight, plastic but as a fall back option these will last forever.